The Brecon Beacons National Park - Croeso i'r Bannau Brycheiniog!

 Welcome to Cantref Adventure Farm!

 A fun packed day out for the whole family!
 Come and meet the farm animals in our live shows every half an hour and get involved in our family swamp ride!
-We have lots of play facilities such as the Indoor Playzone and pedal tractors!
+We have lots of play facilities such as the Indoor Playzone, Ball Cannons and Pedal tractors!

-We offer a wide range of activities from the play zone and the mega sledge ride, to birthday parties and school visits.
+We offer a wide range of activities from the play zone and the mega sledge ride, jungle swamp ride, animall encounter - tractor & trailer ride to your own birthday party and school visits.

 The charming old market town of Brecon is regarded as one of the most historic locations in Wales.
 It is situated at the confluence of the rivers Usk & Honddu, the latter providing the town's Welsh name 'Aberhonddu'.